 **The US Department of Agriculture Food and Nutrition Service (FNS) does not recognize unsubsidized employment as an allowable category of service for SNAP E&T. Therefore, employed SNAP recipients (ABAWDs or SNAP E&T General Population) also must participate in other allowable SNAP E&T activities in addition to unsubsidized employment.
 See B-108.f and B-405 for additional information regarding unsubsidized employment.

 If there is no appropriate and/or available E&T activity for a mandatory participant, Workforce Solutions Office staff must make a good cause recommendation to HHSC.
-In TWIST, staff selects Good Cause Action Reason – Other and documents in TWIST Counselor Notes that there was no appropriate and/or available E&T activity for the participant.
+In WorkInTexas.com, staff must note that there was no appropriate and/or available E&T activity for the participant.

 Workforce Solutions Office staff also must complete the SNAP Information Transmittal (Form H1817) and fax it to HHSC.